 ¡Hola!

-I am Losner Briones.
-This is my website.
-I am a predoctoral researcher in philosophy of social sciences at the Department of Logic, History and Philosophy of Science of UNED, in Madrid.
-Here, I pursue my PhD studies as an FPI [Formación de Personal Investigador] fellow at the research project Evidence and Mechanisms in the Social Sciences (EVISOC), funded by the Spanish Ministry of Science, Innovation and Universities.
-I am also involved in the project New Approaches to Evidence: Theoretical and Practical Developments (NATE), likewise funded by the Ministry.
-In addition, I am a member of METIS research group in analytical philosophy, based at UNED.
+I am Losner Briones, a predoctoral researcher in the philosophy of the social sciences at the Department of Logic, History and Philosophy of Science at UNED, in Madrid.
+I am currently pursuing my PhD as an FPI [Formación de Personal Investigador] fellow within the research project Evidence and Mechanisms in the Social Sciences (EVISOC), funded by the Spanish Ministry of Science, Innovation and Universities.
+I am also involved in the projects New Approaches to Evidence: Theoretical and Practical Developments (NATE) and Data Modelling and the Problem of Ambiguity of Experimental Results, likewise funded by the Ministry.
+In addition, I am a member of the METIS research group in analytic philosophy, based at UNED.

-My primary research focuses on the predictive extrapolation of causal effects from experimental and quasi-experimental evaluations of policy interventions to real-world settings (effectiveness).
-More broadly, I address epistemological and methodological issues concerning evidence and causal extrapolation in the social sciences.
+My primary research focuses on issues of measurement, evidence, and validity as they bear on the inference and evaluation of causal effects in experimental and quasi-experimental studies of redistributive policy interventions.
+More broadly, I address epistemological and methodological questions concerning evidence-based approaches in the social and health-regulatory sciences.

-If you want to get in touch with me, you can send me an email to losner [dot] briones [at] fsof [dot] uned [dot] es
+If you would like to get in touch, you can email me to losner [dot] briones [at] fsof [dot] uned [dot] es

 Latest news: